 BT's TV service used to be called BT Vision and used a special BT Vision set-top box, however in 2012 they made some changes and added YouView to the line-up, uniting them both under the 'BT TV' umbrella.

-YouView is joint endeavour between BT, TalkTalk, the BBC, ITV, Channel 4 and Channel 5 aimed at simplifying access to catch-up services.
+YouView is joint endeavour between BT, TalkTalk, BBC, ITV, Channel 4 and Channel 5 aimed at simplifying access to catch-up services.
 The YouView box itself is a digital freeview recorder which can tape shows - like Sky+ or Virgin TiVO - but also offers seamless on-demand access.

 For BT customers, the BT YouView box includes all the standard features (watch and record Freeview, access catch-up services) but also includes access to the BT Vision Player, an extra that's not available on YouView boxes you'd find in the shops.